This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Barrier methods of contraception

-are objects that block the sperm and help prevent pregnancy.
-Barrier methods may help prevent sexually transmitted infections (STIs).
+are objects or medicines that block the sperm and help prevent pregnancy.
+Some barrier methods can also help prevent the spread of sexually transmitted infections (STIs).

 Types of barrier methods:

 - Male condoms are the most common barrier method.
 They are made of latex, polyurethane, or lamb skin.
 They may be coated with silicone, water-based gel, or spermicide.
 Condoms fit over the penis and block semen from getting into the vagina.
 Male condoms help reduce the spread of STIs.

 - A female condom is a thin insert that is placed inside of the vagina 8 hours before sex.
 It should not be used with a male condom.
 Female condoms help prevent the spread of STIs.

 - A diaphragm is a soft latex rubber dome that covers the cervix and helps prevent sperm from reaching it.
 You will need to see your healthcare provider to be fitted for a diaphragm.
 It is left in place during sex and for at least 6 hours afterward.
 You can have sex more than one time with the diaphragm left in place.
 The diaphragm should be removed within 24 hours after you have sex.
 The diaphragm helps reduce the spread of STIs.